openstack/python-openstackclient/doc/source/commands.rst

 --------------

 The following are known `Objects` used by OpenStack :doc:`plugins`.
 These are listed here to avoid name conflicts when creating new plugins.
+For a complete list check out :doc:`plugin-commands`.

 * ``baremetal``: (**Baremetal (Ironic)**)
 * ``congress datasource``: (**Policy (Congress)**)